How to Use Spray Paint {The COMPLETE Guide}

 Help!
 My nozzle is clogged!

-Sealing isn’t ever a requirement, but it is highly recommended if you’re working with something that will see heavy use that you want to be fully protected.
+Sealing isn’t ever a requirement, but it is highly recommended if you’re working with something that will see heavy use.
+You want it to be fully protected from knicks and scratches!
+The sheen of the paint can affect this too!
+Sealant is less necessary with high gloss and semi-gloss paints – it’s more important with the matte ones.
 I really like Watco’s spray lacquer – it’s easy to use and gives a really good finish!

-And that, my friends, is just about everything you need to know about spray paint!
+And that, my friends, is just about everything you need to know about spray paint.
+Whether you’re painting a piece of furniture, a small trinket, or anything in-between, you can do this!

 Thanks for your notes.
 I’m spray painting a wood shelf.
 Is it better to lie it down on the ground or paint it while it’s standing up?